-Students are required to wear academic dress for matriculation, degree ceremonies and examinations.
+Matriculated students are required to wear academic dress for matriculation, degree ceremonies and examinations.

-You should consult your college as to the appropriate gown to wear, together with a mortar board (or soft cap) and sub fusc:
+You should consult your college as to the appropriate gown to wear, though for music recitals, oral examinations, presentations and any other form of viva voce examination, undergraduates must always wear their commoners' gowns.
+You should also wear a mortar board (or soft cap) and sub fusc:

 - One of:

-- (i) a dark suit with dark socks

-- (ii) a dark skirt with black stockings

-- (iii) dark trousers with dark socks or dark hosiery
+- (i) a dark suit with dark socks(ii) a dark skirt with black stockings(iii) dark trousers with dark socks or dark hosiery

 - A dark coat (optional)

 - Black shoes

 - Plain white collared shirt or blouse

-- A white bow tie. black bow tie. black fulllength tie, or black ribbon.
+- A white bow tie, black bow tie, black fulllength tie, or black ribbon.

 Ministers of religion may wear a gown over their clerical dress, and members of the armed forces may wear a gown over their service dress; service caps are removed when indoors.
-If you wear a head dress / scarf for religious reasons, a black scarf should be worn.
+If you wear a head dress/scarf for religious reasons, a black scarf should be worn.